yagyesh-bobde/infloso-assignment/backend/README.md

 - Passwords are hashed using bcrypt before storage
 - JWT is used for maintaining user sessions
 - Email verification is required for new accounts
-- Password reset functionality is available
+- Password reset functionality requires authentication and uses a separate reset token
+- All sensitive routes are protected and require authentication

 ## Contributing